-EWRSEF uses the same categorization as Intel ISEF.
+EWRSEF uses the same categorization as ISEF.
 Each project must be entered into one of the 20 science, math, and engineering categories below.
-Many projects can easily fit into more than one Intel ISEF category, therefore, it is your decision to choose the category that most accurately describes your project.
+Many projects can easily fit into more than one ISEF category, therefore, it is your decision to choose the category that most accurately describes your project.

 Before selecting your category, ask yourself the following questions: